This noodle dish is a simple, meatless variation of japchae made primarily with soybean sprouts and sweet potato starch noodles.

 All you need for kongnamul japchae is soybean sprouts and sweet potato starch noodles, along with a few basic seasoning ingredients.
 Everything else is optional!
 I added scallions and a little bit of red bell pepper slices for color.
 The ratio between the soybean sprouts and the noodles can be flexible.

-To make the dish, I cook the soybean sprouts first, remove the bean sprouts and then use the sprout flavored cooking liquid with a little bit of the sauce to cook the noodles.
+To make the dish, I cook the soybean sprouts first and remove the bean sprouts.
+Then, use the sprout flavored cooking liquid with a little bit of the sauce to cook the noodles.
 By the time the noodles are cooked, all the liquid will have been absorbed by the noodles.
 The result is springy noodles that are shiny and flavorful!

-For the traditional japchae, Korean cooks typically rinse the noodles in cold water after cooking to stop them from turning soft, but the cooking method in this recipe keeps the noodles springy and shiny without that step.
+For the traditional japchae, Korean cooks typically rinse the noodles in cold water after cooking to stop them from turning soft.
+However, the cooking method in this recipe keeps the noodles springy and shiny without that step.

 The rest is easy!
 Quickly stir fry the noodles with any vegetables you’re adding, the soybean sprouts, and the remaining sauce.

-One tip about cooking soybean sprouts — you can cook them either covered or uncovered, but if cooking covered, do not open the lid until the sprouts are cooked, or the raw bean smell will linger even after cooked.
+One tip about cooking soybean sprouts — you can cook them either covered or uncovered.
+If cooking covered, do not open the lid until the sprouts are cooked, or the raw bean smell will linger even after cooked.

-This dish can also be made spicy.
-Add a teaspoon or two of gochugaru (Korean red chili pepper flakes) to the sauce if you want to add a spicy kick.
+Feel free to dish to add a teaspoon or two of gochugaru (Korean red chili pepper flakes) to the sauce if you want to add a spicy kick.